This image shows a picture of a whale's tail sticking out of the water. Whales can often be identified by their tail features.

 Whales strain plankton from the sea or they eat fish.
 Killer whales do eat squid and sometimes seals and otters too.

-Whales make lots of unique and complex noises.
+Whales make lots of noises.
 We call them whale songs.
 One song may last as long as 35 minutes.
-The songs are used in identifying other whales and warning other whales of the same pod.
+Try holding a note for that long!

 You might also be interested in:

-The open ocean, called the pelagic zone, is the largest area of the marine ecosystem.
+The open ocean is the largest area of the marine ecosystem.
 It reaches from coasts to the middle of the ocean.
-The living things that survive in the open ocean need to have a...more
+The living things that survive in the open ocean need to have a way to float or swim in ocean...more

 The deep ocean can be a difficult place to live.† The water is very cold and itís always dark there.
 Sunlight can not get down that far.
 Itís not always easy to find food.
 For some animals, food comes...more

 Scientists discovered two fossil whales in 2000 and 2004 in Pakistan.
 They dug up the fossils, transported them back to labs, cleaned off the fossils and then worked on the fossils for a few years.
 Their...more

 Jupiter's atmospheric environment is one of powerful winds, going 250 miles per hour, and temperatures from -270 degrees to +32 degrees (freezing temperature).
 These winds make it hard for life forms to...more